ogwok/mtn-momo/README.md

 4. CURRENCY: choose the currency you like to accept money in.
 5. CALLBACK_HOST: also specify your callback host here.

-NOTE: THIS IS BETA - IMPROVEMENTS WILL BE COMMING REAL QUICK IN THE COMMING WEEKS.
+NOTE: THIS IS BETA - IMPROVEMENTS WILL BE COMMING REAL QUICK IN THE COMING WEEKS.